 Believe me, it does make sense.

-is you speak english, is a 2004 novel from the Colombian wirter and journalist Laura Resrtrepo.
+if you speak english, is a 2004 novel from the Colombian writer and journalist Laura Resrtrepo.
 Mainly about Agustna, her madness, and her common, high-standard, water-obsessed family.
-Also drugs,
+Also drugs, The Cartel

 of Medellin and sex.
 The structure is divided into 4 storylines that are told in fragments: